angusmillar/Icims/Icims.Api/Doco/InstallServiceReadMe.txt

 When service is started open a browser and navigate to http://localhost:5000/api/hl7v2 to check see that the web application running.

+Mirth will need to be setup to POST to http://localhost:5000/api/hl7v2

 Before releasing new version of service the current running instance must be stopped.
 For this we can use command sc stop AspNetWindowsService or the Windows Services tool.